sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 | Run on                |Windows/Linux/Unix|Linux        |        |
 | Main features            |auto deletion of data|            |            |
 | Build for                |cache server    |Key-value store across multiple data centers|        |

-legend:

-- `*` - it has support for search using Solr

 ## Drawbacks